M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Related work

 \subsection{2D Lane Detection}

-The goal of 2D lane detection is to detect the positions of lane in the 2D images.
-Among recent methods, there are four main stream strategies adopted to perform this task: (a) Anchor-based methods~\cite{li2019line,torres2020keep,qin2020ultra,zheng2022clrnet} leverage line-like anchors to detect lanes out of special nature of the slender lane. \cite{torres2020keep} utilizes attention between anchors to aggregate global information. (b) Segmentation-based methods \cite{hou2019learning,neven2018towards,liu2021condlanenet,wu2021yolop} aim to predict the lane mask through pixel-wise classification task. (c) Parametric-based methods \cite{liu2021end,feng2022rethinking,tabelini2021polylanenet} are in a characteristic way to resolve the traffic line detection, i.e, learn to predict parameters used to fit the polynomial curves of lanes; \cite{liu2021end,tabelini2021polylanenet} model lane shape with polynomial parameters, while \cite{feng2022rethinking} adopts Bézier curve to capture holistic lane structure. (d) Key-point-based methods \cite{qu2021focus,wang2022keypoint} formulate lane detection problem from key points perspective and finally get lanes through associating points in the same lane.
-However, since lane annotations are defined on the 2D images, these methods lack the ability to accurately localize lanes in 3D space.
+The goal of 2D lane detection is to detect the positions of lanes in the 2D images.
+Among recent methods, there are four mainstream strategies adopted to perform this task: 1) Anchor-based methods~\cite{li2019line, torres2020keep, qin2020ultra, zheng2022clrnet} leverage line-like anchors to detect lanes out of the special nature of the slender lane.~\cite{torres2020keep} utilizes attention between anchors to aggregate global information.
+Further,~\cite{qin2020ultra} uses row anchors to represent lanes, by which lane detection is formulated as a row selection problem.
+2) Segmentation-based methods~\cite{hou2019learning, neven2018towards, liu2021condlanenet, wu2021yolop} aim to predict the lane mask through pixel-wise classification task.
+3) Parametric-based methods~\cite{liu2021end, feng2022rethinking, tabelini2021polylanenet} are in a characteristic way to resolve the traffic line detection, \ie, learn to predict parameters used to fit the polynomial curves of lanes.~\cite{liu2021end, tabelini2021polylanenet} model lane shape with polynomial parameters, while~\cite{feng2022rethinking} adopts Bézier curve to capture holistic lane structure.
+4) Key-point-based methods~\cite{qu2021focus, wang2022keypoint} formulate lane detection problem from key points perspective and finally get lanes through associating points in the same lane.
+However, since lane annotations are defined on 2D images, these methods lack the ability to accurately localize lanes in 3D space.

-\subsection{3D Lane Detection.}
+\subsection{3D Lane Detection}